ofiwg/libfabric/man/fi_usnic.7.md

 # RELEASE NOTES

-The following capabilities are currently supported via the *usnic* libfabric provider:

 * The *usnic* libfabric provider requires the use of the "libnl" library.
   * There are two versions of libnl generally available: v1 and v3;